Summary

 Explain that fairness is defined as "treating people according to their needs, free from self-interest, prejudice, or favoritism."

-Give students a few minutes to form their opinions about the statement, ask them to move to one of the four corners in the room: Strongly Agree, Agree, Disagree, or Strongly Disagree.
+Pass out the Agree or Disagree handout to each student.
+Give students a few minutes to form their opinions about the statement and write their answers on the Agree or Disagree handout, then ask them to move to one of the four corners in the room: Strongly Agree, Agree, Disagree, or Strongly Disagree.

 Explore